meeshkan/webapp/README.md

 ### Team name and project name

-There is currently no mechanism to dynamically generate a `teamName` that is not a GitHub owner name or `projectName` that is not a github repo name.
-That means that, if there is a conflict because the `teamName` or `projectName` is not unique, the app will `/404`.
+There is currently only a naive mechanism to dynamically generate a `teamName` that is not a GitHub owner name or `projectName` that is not a github repo name.
+That means that, in very rare cases, if there is a conflict because the `teamName` or `projectName` is not unique, the app will `/404`.
 As this is a rare occurence, we do not have any code to cover that.
-Eventually, we can write code that automatically generates a new `teamName` or `projectName` if the current name is taken already.
+Eventually, we can write code that more-resiliently generates a new `teamName` or `projectName` if the current name is taken already.

 ### Slack webhooks